A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: A New Objective Path for Quantum Entanglement

-As we have discussed above, that which is responsible for the ``spookiness'' is the acceptance of two ---unjustified--- claims: first, the idea that QM talks about ``small particles''; and second, the existence of a ``collapse'' which takes superposed particles into single measurement outcomes.
-Indeed, one does not find within the formal structure of QM a description or {\it reference} to `particles' nor to any strange `collapse process'.
-On the one hand, the notion of particle rather than helping understand quantum phenomena seems to have played the role of an epistemological obstruction \cite{deRondeBontems11}.
-On the other, the existence of collapses conflicts with the evolution governed by the Schr\"{o}dinger equation and introduces a new evolution within the theory dependent on the witnessing of subjects.
+As we have discussed above, there are two main claims which seem responsible for the ``spookiness'' that we find in the phenomena of entanglement: first, the idea that QM talks about ``small particles''; and second, the idea that superposed particles collapse into single measurement outcomes.
+While the notion of particle rather than helping understand quantum phenomena seems to have played the role of an epistemological obstruction \cite{deRondeBontems11}, the existence of collapses conflicts with the evolution governed by the Schr\"{o}dinger equation.
 As remarked by Dieks \cite[p.
-120]{Dieks10} the existence of such collapses has been denied and ``sophisticated experiments have clearly demonstrated that in interaction processes on the sub-microscopic, microscopic and mesoscopic scales collapses are never encountered.''
+120]{Dieks10} regarding the existence of such collapses, ``sophisticated experiments have clearly demonstrated that in interaction processes on the sub-microscopic, microscopic and mesoscopic scales collapses are never encountered.''
 In the last decades, the experimental research seems to confirm there is nothing like a ``real collapse'' suddenly happening when measurement takes place.
 Unfortunately, as Dieks \cite{Dieks18} also acknowledges: ``The evidence against collapses has not yet affected the textbook tradition, which has not questioned the status of collapses as a mechanism of evolution alongside unitary Schr\"odinger dynamics.''
-We could also add that the same phenomena is present when discussing about the notion of particle.